jboissevain/p2p-chat/README.md

 # Running Instructions:

 To run via executable(Only works on Windows):
-    Navigate to the folder src/dist
+    Navigate to the folder src\dist\chat
     Run the chat app using chat.exe in that folder.

 To run via Python interpreter: